-Wednesday 5 August 2015 — This is more than nine years old.
+Wednesday 5 August 2015 — This is over nine years old.
 Be careful.

 A seemingly simple change to fix a small bug lead me to some interesting software design choices.
 I’ll try to explain.